zaxos/tomcat-ansible-role/README.md

   * `tomcat_jvm_memory_percentage_xms`: 15
   * `tomcat_jvm_memory_percentage_xmx`: 55
 - `tomcat_allow_manager_access_only_from_localhost`: False
 If set to "True", tomcat manager app will be accessible only from localhost for security reasons.
-This behaviour is default only in Tomcat 8.5.
+This behavior is default only in Tomcat 8.5.
 - `tomcat_allow_host_manager_access_only_from_localhost`: False
 If set to "True", tomcat host manager app will be accessible only from localhost for security reasons.
-This behaviour is default only in Tomcat 8.5.
+This behavior is default only in Tomcat 8.5.
 - `tomcat_users`: List of tomcat users to be created.
 See example for the expected format.
 - `tomcat_debug_mode`: False
 Change it to "True" in order to configure tomcat to allow remote debugging.
 Default debug port is set to tcp/8000 (you can change it through the corresponding variable).